HarshwardhanSingh/autobinder/README.md

 # babel-plugin-auto-binder
 [![Maintainability](https://api.codeclimate.com/v1/badges/33a25ae1b4b593afa94f/maintainability)](https://codeclimate.com/github/HarshwardhanSingh/autobinder/maintainability)

-### Warning: Very alpha code, don't use in production just yet.
+### Warning: alpha code, don't use in production just yet.

-#### If you are using and prefer using arrow functions then you don't need this plugin as the arrow function have the `this` context from the scope they are declared in.
+### If you are using or prefer using arrow functions then you don't need this plugin as the arrow function have the `this` context from the scope they are declared in.

 Every time I write a new component method I have to bind in the constructor so that it can access `this`.